Which event led to the development of the West Virginia coal industry in the 20th century?

 Prepare for the West Virginia Golden Horseshoe Test.
 Engage with flashcards and multiple-choice questions, each with hints and explanations.
 Boost your confidence for the exam!

-The development of the West Virginia coal industry in the 20th century was significantly influenced by the industrial revolution.
-This period, which began in the late 18th century and continued into the 19th century, marked a shift from agrarian economies to industrialized ones, leading to an increased demand for coal as a primary energy source for factories, steam engines, and transportation.
+The industrial revolution was a significant driving force behind the development of the West Virginia coal industry in the 20th century.
+This period, which began in the late 18th century and continued into the 19th century, marked a massive shift in production methods, moving from agrarian societies to industrialized ones.
+The demand for coal increased dramatically during this time as it became the primary source of energy for steam engines, factories, and eventually electric power generation.

 Subscribe